dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 choose the initial parameters that the SNS will be launched with, such as who will get how many SNS tokens in the beginning.

+Before going into the details on how these parameters can be set, let us first understand how to get the right tools and generate the right principals to set the parameters.
-To understand this better, let’s first understand how an SNS with a decentralization sale is launched on a high level and which parameters can be set.
+Also, to understand how the parameters should be set, let us understand how an SNS with a decentralization sale is launched on a high level and which parameters can be set.
 We refer to the next pages for learning the detailed actions that are required [to test the SNS launch](./local-testing.md) and to [initiate an SNS launch in production](./deployment.md).

+## Getting the tools for launching an SNS {#tools}

+## Preparing the principals needed in the initial parameters {#principals}

-## Understanding the SNS Launch process
+## Understanding the SNS Launch process {#understand-launch}

 For each SNS, the decentralization sale is realized in a separate _decentralization sale canister_ that exists during the SNS's launch, and is owned by the IC which will